rajdeeprath/cloudisense-core/workflow.md

 ## How to Use This

-`cdscore` is a core dependency of Cloudisense.
+`cdscore` is a **critical** dependency of Cloudisense.
 It must be installed into the virtual environment before Cloudisense can be run.
 It is also required when building a module for Cloudisense.

 ---